davishamann/cProgramFileIntergration/README.md

 # cProgramFileIntergration
-This program reads in a text file then outputs the info on the recepit
+This program reads in a text file then outputs the info on the purchasing order.